 “The most impressive aspect of the Z06 Convertible may be its performance bandwidth,” said Juechter.
 “Very few cars on the market can match its combination of extreme, supercar levels of performance; the flexibility for daily driving and long-distance commuting; and the 360-degree, open-air driving experience only true convertibles can offer.”

 All-aluminum, high-tech foundation

-The Corvette Z06 Convertible represents the culmination of more than four years developing an all-new, all-aluminum structure for the seventh generation Corvette.
-That structure, built at General Motors’ Bowling Green Assembly plant, was designed to the specifications of the Corvette Stingray, Corvette Z06 and the Corvette Racing C7.R.
+The Corvette Z06 Convertible represents the culmination of more than four years of developing an all-new, all-aluminum structure for the seventh-generation Corvette.
+That structure, built at General Motors Bowling Green Assembly plant, was designed to the specifications of the Corvette Stingray, Corvette Z06, and the Corvette Racing C7.R.